 Your IV will remain in place for 1-2 days after your surgery.
-You will receive IV fluids until you are able to eat and drink without nausea or until your doctor decides.
+You will receive IV fluids until you are able to eat and drink without nausea.
 You will receive IV antibiotics for the first 24 hours.
-Your IV access is also used for pain medication.
+Your IV access is also used for some types of pain medication.